8 Tips to Save Money Renting in NYC

 Whatever you need, if you can buy it from one of the online behemoths (Walmart or Amazon) and have it delivered, you'll probably get it at a cheaper price than what you'd pay at a nearby retail store in NYC.

-You can save a lot of money renting in New York City!
-Find a no fee apartment on RENTBETTA.com to save thousands of dollars in broker fees.
-Join a flat-share for a few months and sign a 12 month lease in January or February when rents are cheapest, which could be 10-15% below Summer rates.
+Its easy to save money renting in NYC!
+Find a no fee apartment on RENTBETTA.com or Craigslist (if it's not posted by a broker) that's available directly from the building owner.
+Join a flat-share for a few months to sign a 12 month lease in January or February when its the cheapest time of year to rent.
 Never sign an 18 month lease!
 Look for a rent-stabilized apartment if you are here during a crisis.
 Book movers at least 3-4 weeks in advance, and get your security deposit back by not causing excess damage.
 When it comes to furniture, Ikea and a decent drill will save you a lot of time and money.
 Finally, for all the odds-and-ends you need, Walmart.com is a whole lot cheaper than Duane Reade.
-Happy renting!
+Happy saving!